Writing Podcast

 - Try to get to the origin of your character's motivation.
 Like a character might be hungry for money but the real motivation is to get back at the bullying they might faced as a child.

-- Build the islands (chapters) independently and then the connections between them.
+- Build the characters independently and then the connections between them.

 - LLMs just predict the next word, but produce coherent sentences.